mstocco/mariostoc.co/content/traininglog/20201213-ironman2021-37weeksout.md

 This might have been the best sleep that I had so far this week as I woke feeling rested.

-This was another long but productive day at work and thus, I missed a dry, daylight period to get the run done.
+From morning coffee to the keyboard, this was another long but productive day at work.
+Because of that, I missed a dry, daylight period to get the run done.
 That meant a dark and rainy night with gore-tex, a hi-vis vest and a bit of mental coaxing to get out the door.

 I read stories of other people that have set out and completed what I am working toward and almost everybody has that same story about running in miserable weather on a dark winter night and how it was those times that helped them build the fortitude to keep going when times get tough.
 The rain tonight is coming down but I don't think I am having a fortitude building experience; in fact I am really enjoying the time in the rain.